 Written by Toan Ho — Tittac editorial team.

-Who this guide is for: New owners who want to use their chair safely during the first few weeks without overdoing intensity or duration.
+Who this guide is for: New massage-chair owners who want a practical first-month routine without overdoing intensity, duration, or frequency.

-How this guide was prepared: This guide was prepared using mainstream safety guidance, practical home-use habits, and basic user-manual caution patterns to explain how new users can ease into massage-chair use more comfortably.
+How this guide was prepared: This guide was prepared using mainstream safety guidance, practical home-use habits, and common user-manual caution patterns to help new owners ease into massage-chair use more comfortably.

 Quick Answer